Programme Specific Information

 UK HEI indirect costs cannot be claimed on shared or support staff costs.

 ODA-eligible LMIC institutions may include actual and real costs of undertaking the research in low-resource settings.
-Indirect costs can be claimed and should be charged in proportion to the total amount of staff effort (research and support staff) requested on the application for funding.
+Indirect costs can be claimed and should normally be charged in proportion to the total amount of staff effort (research and support staff) requested on the application for funding.
+Where LMIC organisations prefer to use a different methodology for calculating indirect costs, calculation methods for these should be clearly stated.

 NHS organisations cannot claim any indirect costs through NIHR programmes.

-Indirect costs of other collaborating organisations based in ODA-eligible countries or the UK can be claimed and should be charged in proportion to the amount of staff effort requested on the funding application form.
+Indirect costs of other collaborating organisations based in the UK can be claimed and should be charged in proportion to the amount of staff effort requested on the funding application form.

 Indirect costs for collaborating institutions based in HICs (other than the UK) are not supported.